vivek79880/Rainfall_Analysis_AWS-and-Snowflake_PowerBI-project/README.md

 # Rainfall_Analysis_AWS-and-Snowflake_PowerBI-project
  1. Project Title:
-    Rainfall Analysis with AWS & Snowflake
+    Rainfall Analysis Using AWS, Snowflake, and Power BI

  2. Problem Statement / Objective:
-    This Powerbi Dashboard shows the user Rainfall/Temperature/Humidity/Yield Analysis More specifically user can filter out the particular crops and their prorductivity with particular temperature and with seasons as well, making this report beneficial for the analysis.
+    This Power BI dashboard provides comprehensive insights into rainfall, temperature, humidity, and crop yield analysis.
+    Users can filter data by specific crops, temperature ranges, and seasons, enabling targeted analysis that supports informed agricultural decision-making.

  3. Data Sources:
-    AWS S3 bucket - For storing rwa data
+    AWS S3 Bucket: Used to store raw data files.
-    Kaggle - Major Datasource
+    Kaggle: Primary source for the dataset.

- 4. Tools & Technologies Used:
+ 5. Tools & Technologies Used:
     AWS S3 BUCKET - For storing raw data files.
-    SNOWFLAKE - For quering , data cleaning, and setting up connection with AWS and working on the raw data.
+    SNOWFLAKE - Snowflake: Used for querying, cleaning data, and integrating with AWS S3.
-    Data was pulled into powerBI via snowflake and further reports were created.
+    Power BI - Connected to Snowflake for data visualization and report creation.

  5.Key Metrics & KPIs Tracked:
+   🌧️ Rainfall:
-   a) AVG.
-Rainfall by Year
+Average Rainfall by Year

-   b) AVG.
-Rainfall by Location
+Average Rainfall by Location

-   c) AVG.
-Rainfall by Season
+Average Rainfall by Season

-   d) AVG.
-Rainfall by Crop
+Average Rainfall by Crop

+🌡️ Temperature:
-   e) AVG.
-Temparature by Year
+Average Temperature by Year

-   f) AVG.
-Temperature by Location
+Average Temperature by Location

-   g) AVG.
-Temperature by Season
+Average Temperature by Season

-   h) AVG.
-Temperature by Crop
+Average Temperature by Crop

+💧 Humidity:
-   i) AVG.
-Humidity by Year
+Average Humidity by Year

-   j) AVG.
-Humidity by Location
+Average Humidity by Location

-   k) AVG.
-Humidity by Season
+Average Humidity by Season

-   l) AVG.
-Humidity by Crop
+Average Humidity by Crop

+🌾 Yield:
-   m) AVG.
-Yield by Year
+Average Yield by Year

-   n) AVG.
-Yield by Location
+Average Yield by Location

-   o) AVG.
-Yield by Season
+Average Yield by Season

-   p) AVG.
-Yield by Crop
+Average Yield by Crop

-   more i ll be uploading in this folder..not done yet....